 MEDITATE ON THE GO

 Deep, rhythmic, diaphragmatic breathing helps to calm the nervous system, slow the heart rate and re-centre the mind.
 You can use triggers to be mindful and remind you to breathe properly throughout the day.
 For example, use the sound of your mobile phone as a prompt to pause for a moment, breathe and centre yourself in the present.
 Instead of rushing to the phone as soon as it rings, let it ring 3 times before you answer.
 Use those three rings as a reminder to turn off your autopilot and re-centre yourself in the here and now.

 Another trigger may be when you are stopped at a red traffic light.
 Instead of being frustrated, use the opportunity to pause and get back in touch with your body and mind, noticing how they are at that exact moment.
 Feel your hands on the steering wheel, feel the seat beneath you, listen to your surroundings, and make contact with the present moment.

-Think of all the daily activities that can be utilized as prompts for returning to the here and now!
+Think of all the daily activities that can be utilised as prompts for returning to the here and now!

 At the end of the day, leave the worries and stresses behind by practicing relaxation and visualisation techniques before you go to sleep.
 This is a great way to disconnect from the problems and frustrations that may have occurred during the day.

 Get regular sleep, ideally 7 – 9 hours a night, especially between 11pm to 3am.
 This time relates to Gallbladder and Liver energy in a system called the ‘Chinese Clock’.
 At these times the Liver and Gallbladder are functioning at the height of their energy, and are performing vital metabolic functions.